About apprenticeships and traineeships

 - A school-based apprentice or trainee's employment and/or training arrangements must impact on their school timetable for the program to be considered school-based.

-- The term of a school-based apprenticeship or traineeship is generally double that of a full-time apprenticeship or traineeship.
+- The nominal term of a school-based apprenticeship or traineeship is generally double that of the full-time apprenticeship or traineeship.

 Queensland Government apprenticeships and traineeships